Entry to Albania

 Find the contact of the Embassy of Albania to your country here.

-All the citizens that have a valid multiple-entry visa issued by countries like the US and UK and have used the visa, or have a permit of stay in these two countries.
+- All the citizens that have a valid multiple-entry visa issued by countries like the US, UK, or Northern Ireland and have used the visa, or have a permit to stay in these countries.

 - Saudi Arabia